Ananya-2003/demo/README.md

-# delta-demo
+# demo
-This is a demo for Git &amp; Github class.
+This is a demo for Git &amp; Github .
-# teacher
-Shradha Khapra
 # student
 Ananya Dubey